MiracleHorizon/verde/README.md

-### Your personal garden store where flowers and greenery meet the convenience of ordering.
+Your personal garden store where flowers and greenery meet the convenience of ordering

 Frontend:
 - Next.js 14 (App Router)